RBC Visa Infinite Avion Review

 We estimate the average point value to be about $0.0114 per point, which is about standard for premium travel cards.
 However, the inherent flexibility of points within RBC’s own ecosystem, and its transferability to other programs, adds extra value.

 The variety of insurance coverage that comes with the card is particularly impressive, and may in part account for why the annual fee is somewhat steep.
-Cardholders are protected with emergency medical insurance, auto rental collision and damage insurance, hotel/motel burglary insurance (up to $2,500 in lost items) and trip cancellation and interruption insurance (the best in Canada for this category, with max $5K per person and $25K per group).
+Cardholders are protected with emergency medical insurance, auto rental collision and damage insurance, hotel/motel burglary insurance (the best in Canada—coverage of $5,000/$25,000 for individuals/groups) and trip cancellation and interruption insurance (the best in Canada—coverage of $5,000/$25,000 for individuals/groups).
 Note that cardholders under 65 years of age are medically covered for the first 15 days of an out-of-province/Canada trip, and those over age 65 are covered for 3 days.
 This may seem limited, but most travel cards don’t offer medical insurance for those over age 65 at all.

 Another value-added feature is protection for items purchased with the card, including 90 days of insurance and extended warranties of up to an additional year.